 Benefits of Unplugging

 Unplugging for the holidays is more than just sticking your smartphone or other tech devices into another room for a few hours.
-Instead, it’s about making a concerted effort to give your brain a break and allow yourself to enjoy life’s smaller pleasures: the company of loved ones, truly enjoying a meal without first snapping photos of it or even just having some mental downtime.
+Instead, it’s about making a concerted effort to give your brain a break and allow yourself to enjoy life’s smaller pleasures, such as:

-If that sounds a little hokey for you, there are actually scientific benefits to disconnecting and plugging back into “IRL,” or in real life:
+If that sounds a little hokey for you, there are actually scientific benefits to disconnecting and plugging back into real life:

 1. Say Goodbye to Nomophobia